MatiMercado/minoku/README.md

 Minoku
 ======
-Minoku is a puzzle video game,meant to be played on console.
+Minoku is a puzzle video game, meant to be played on console.
 The game is mainly based on minesweeper.

 ###Contributors